Pippadi/bf8b/src/README.md

 A client sets `mem_req` high to request a memory access, with `mem_we`, `mem_addr`, `mem_data_out`, and `mem_width` set appropriately.
 The memory interface will assert `mem_ready` when the access is complete, and provide the read data on `mem_data_in` for read accesses.
 `mem_req` is deasserted by the client once `mem_ready` is seen and, if relevant, the read data has been latched.

+### Control Unit

+The control unit generates control signals for the datapath based on the decoded instruction.

+Control of the program counter (PC) is handled here, but the execute stage handles branch condition evaluation.
+As of now, there is no branch prediction, so all branches cause a pipeline flush.

+Each instruction goes through all four stages of the pipeline, with no instruction being able to bypass any stage.
+Stalls are inserted by the execute stage as needed to handle hazards.